What Is Database Marketing? Types, Examples & Strategies

 Business database marketing

-If you’re a B2B business looking to connect with your customers, you’ll want to use business database marketing.
+If you’re a B2B business aiming to build strong connections with your customers, business database marketing is the strategy for you.

 Here are just a few things account-based marketers like to know to help keep things personal: